Common finance questions for business owners

 Scenario planning can help you to identify whether or not your cash balance is actually as comfortable as it might look on paper, and whether it’s enough to cover future needs.

-Capital expenditure – what is it and why do we have it?
+What is capital expenditure and why do we have it?

 One of the key things that business owners struggle to understand when it comes to company finance and accounting is capital expenditure.